besser82/libxcrypt/README.md

 from the operating system; if you call these functions with a null pointer for the “rbytes” argument, be prepared for them to fail.

-As of mid-2018, GCC and LLVM don’t support link-time optimization of libraries that use symbol versioning.
-If you build libxcrypt with either of these compilers, do not use `-flto`.
+Link-time optimization of libraries that use symbol versioning is only supported with a recent GCC (>= 10.1) or LLVM (>= 10.0) release.
+If you build libxcrypt with an earlier GCC or LLVM compilers, do not use `-flto`.
 See [GCC bug 48200][1] for specifics; the problem is very similar for LLVM.
 Because this is, at its root, a set of missing compiler features, we expect link-time optimization won’t work in other C compilers either, but we haven’t tested it ourselves.

 [1]: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=48200